 Think of it in the context of a relief balm, cream, or gel.
 If you have lots of aches and discomfort, a serving of ibuprofen will help to take most of it away and should be effective all over your body.
 If you have muscle ache in a specific area, you may find that a little ibuprofen gel is more effective and can do the job quicker.

 The gel likely won’t last as long or affect any other part of your body, but enough of it will be absorbed locally to provide temporary relief.

 The act of massaging the gel/cream/balm into the muscle also helps.
-It’s a combination of the placebo effect, muscle stimulation, and actual medicine.
+It’s a combination of the placebo effect, muscle stimulation, and various ingredients.

-Of course, that doesn’t mean that CBD lotions and creams will provide the same relief, but if you feel the benefits of CBD taken orally or sublingually, you may experience similar results when using it locally.
+Of course, that doesn’t mean that CBD lotions and creams will provide the same relief, but if you feel the benefits of CBD taken orally, you may experience similar results when using it locally.

 Can You Use CBD Oil And Topical CBD At The Same Time?

-It’s better to find the delivery method that works for you and then stick to it, whether that means taking oral CBD oil, sublingual tinctures, or topical balms and creams.
+It’s better to find the delivery method that works for you and then stick to it, whether that means taking oral CBD oil, tinctures, or using topical balms and creams.